iot2tangle/Keepy/README.md

 Returns the last message stored in the database, sorted by descending order.

 ## Tweak it!
-Keepy has been code in an as easy as possible fashion to perform a very specific task.
+Keepy has been coded in an as easy as possible fashion to perform a very specific task.
 We were going to code it in Rust, but instead went with Nodejs to allow users to easily adapt it to their needs.

 Have fun!